sta214/sta279-s22.github.io/about.md

 We will have two in-class exams.
 Tentative dates (subject to change) can be found on the course calendar.

 We will also have a final exam.
-The scheduled final exam time for this course is **Saturday, April 30** at 2pm.
+The scheduled final exam time for this course is **Tuesday, May 3** at 2pm.

 ## Grading